MakingSpaceforNAture_1_Border_2_RiverChalkStreams Copy 3 LR Aspect Ratio 1200 400

 • Lack of data, evidence and understanding

-• Local strategic context for the Kent and Medway Local Nature Recovery Strategy – other relevant spatial plans in Kent and Medway
+6. Strategic context for the Kent and Medway Local Nature Recovery Strategy – a review of influences on the Strategy including Local Plans and other relevant spatial plans and national policy, legislation and advice.

 7. Nature recovery opportunities in Kent and Medway – a look at the platform of action that the Strategy will be building from, and the principles the Strategy development applied to